jennyfisher/jennyfisher.github.io/presentations.md

 ## Seminars and Invited Talks

+1. ‘All models are wrong, but some are useful’: combining models with observations to understand human impacts on the atmosphere.
+Professorial Seminar, JCU College of Science and Engineering, Apr 2024.
+2. ‘All models are wrong, but some are useful’: modelling the chemistry of our changing atmosphere.
+Seminar, UNSW School of Chemistry, Jun 2023.
+3. A Synthesis of Mercury Research in the Southern Hemisphere (co-presented with Larissa Schneider, Maria Diéguez, Lynwill Martin and Robert Mason).
+Minamata Online Season 3, United Nation Environment Program, Apr 2023.
+4. Teaching Programming and Modelling to 1st-Year Undergraduates: Tips and Lessons Learned.
+Seminar, University of Wollongong Data and Decision Science Network, Oct 2022.

 1. Mercury in the Southern Hemisphere (co-presented with Larissa Schneider, Saul Guerrero, and Jean Remy Davee Guimaraes).
 Minamata Online Season 2, United Nation Environment Program, Aug 2021. ([watch online](https://www.mercuryconvention.org/en/events/minamata-online-2-mercury-southern-hemisphere))

 1. Thinking Outside the (Grid) Box: Combining atmospheric chemistry models and observations to understand our atmosphere.
 Webinar, Royal Australian Chemical Institute (RACI) Physical Chemistry Research Webinar Series, Apr 2021.